KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/smart-chain-customizations.md

 One more feature of `ac_eras` is the ability to transition from one era to the next with a linear progression, rather than a direct switch.
 To achieve this effect, in the initial era (the point at which the linear progression should begin) set the `ac_decay` value to `100000000` and the `ac_halving` value to `1`.

-For example, the following parameters create an Smart Chain with a "slow start" reward:
+For example, the following parameters create a Smart Chain with a "slow start" reward:

 ```bash
 ./komodod -ac_name=HELLOWORLD -ac_reward=0,10000000000 -ac_eras=2 -ac_end=1000,0 -ac_decay=100000000,100000000 -ac_halving=1